Sebazzz/sebazzz.github.io/_posts/2021-04-24-connect-creality-cr-10-to-computer-or-octopi.md

 --

 **Warning:** It is possible I had pre-release hardware and therefore in the final hardware this procedure is slightly different or not possible at all.
-I also can't speak what this change will do in terms of warranty.
+I also can't speak to what this change will do in terms of warranty.

 --